manifoldfinance/wallet_switchNetworkRpcProvider/README.md

 - The confirmation used in [EIP-1102](./eip-1102.md) may serve as a point of reference.

-- When switching the active RPC Provider, **MUST NOT** cancel any pending RPC requests and chain-specific user confirmations unless `flushPendingTransactions` is **TRUE**.
+- When switching the active RPC Provider, **MUST NOT** cancel and/or rebroadcast any pending RPC requests and/or chain-specific user confirmations unless `flushPendingTransactions` is **TRUE**.

+- Wallet's could provide a syncing modal until the transactions are confirmed if `flushPendingTransactions` is **FALSE**

 ## Copyright